 Why Afonso Alves is to blame for people thinking the Eredivisie is crap

 On January 31, 2008, Middlesbrough signed Afonso Alves from Heerenveen.
-His transfer wasn’t just significant for Boro, it also changed the way we think about Dutch football and statistics.
+While the transfer was significant for Boro, it also changed the way we think about Dutch football and statistics.

 I lived in Amsterdam almost a year before finally visiting the ArenA, home of Ajax, for an August 2015 fixture against Willem II.